Bayesian Model Averaging with Exponentiated Least Square Loss: Experiments

 In Experiment 2, we define regression function as $\bfeta=\Theta+0.5\Delta$ which is slightly different from Experiment 1.
-The results in Table~\ref{table:exp2-1} indicate that GMA-BMAX perform better than GMA-0 as iteration $k$ increases, and GMA-BMAX also beats STAR, PROJ and EWMA when $k$ is large enough.
-Table~\ref{table:exp2-2} summarizes the cumulative frequency table for each method, and demonstrates that GMA-BMAX has most concentrated distribution.
+The results in Table~\ref{table:exp2-1} indicate that GMA-BMAX, GD-BMAX and GD-MH-BMAX perform better than GMA-0 as iteration $k$ increases, and GMA-BMAX, GD-BMAX and GD-MH-BMAX also beat STAR, PROJ and EWMA when $k$ is large enough.

-In Experiment 2, all of the candidates $\{\bff_1, \ldots, \bff_M\}$ are closer to truth $\bfeta=\Theta+0.5\Delta$, and they are very correlated when $s$ is small.
-GMA-BMAX tends to put similar weights on similar candidates, while GMA-0 tends exclude other correlated candidates once one is selected, thus GMA-BMAX will average over those candidates with similar weights with resulting less variance (also less bias due to the design), while GMA-0 will have high variance due to selecting only one.
-Moreover, similar as GMA-BMAX, EWMA also prefer dense model by putting similar weights on similar candidates.
-However, EWMA estimator is a weighted average of all candidates with weights defined as
+In this experiment, all of the candidates $\{\bff_1, \ldots, \bff_M\}$ are close to the truth $\bfeta=\Theta+0.5\Delta$, and they are highly correlated when $s$ is small.
+GMA-BMAX, GD-BMAX and GD-MH-BMAX tend to assign similar weights to similar candidates, while GMA-0 tends to exclude other correlated candidates once one has been selected.
+Therefore, GMA-BMAX, GD-BMAX and GD-MH-BMAX will average over those candidates with similar weights resulting less variance (also less bias due to the design), while GMA-0 will have high variance because it only selects one of the candidates.
+Moreover, similar to GMA-BMAX, GD-BMAX and GD-MH-BMAX, EWMA also prefer dense model by assigning similar weights to similar candidates.
+However, the EWMA estimator assigns weights defined as